-- 1. Classroom: Under the supervision of the mentor teacher - 2.
-Behind-the-Wheel: In the immediate presence of the mentor teacher and road skills tester.
-Completion of this training will provide the instructor access to the Driver Education Management System for the entering of student information, completions, and grades.
+- 1. Classroom: Under the supervision of the mentor teacher. - 2.
+Behind-the-Wheel: In the immediate presence of the mentor teacher

+Utah Administrative Code R708-27 requires all instructors of driver education to pass the online road skills training, developed by the USBE and the DLD, in order to be a certified knowledge and road skills tester.
+Completion of this training will provide the instructor access to the Student Driver Certificate Driver Education Management System for the entering of student information, completions, and grades.
 Examiner Training must be kept current and renewed annually.
 The examiner training course is found at https://streetsmarts.ongsafety.com/uboe.